polo2ro/restitute/README.md

 resolve the service promise with the document parameter in the document property og the outcome object. the message will be set as a success message in the outcome object.

+**apiService.resolveSuccessGet(id, message)**

+Use the get service to get the document and resolve with success the message will be set as a success message in the outcome object.
+This function use the service loader on the app **app.getService()** and the path property set on the current service.
+This can be used to resolve a save or a delete request to ensure result consistency from get/save/delete of the same REST service

 **apiService.handleMongoError(err)**